 The Tool server interface shows the connection status, a log of server activity and a list of registered tools available.

-The test client supplied to the consortium by ETRI that demonstrates use of the Tool Server is also provided with a user interface.
+It is very easy and convenient for users to control such as register, modify and delete tools.
+The followings show the basic functionalities of the Tool Server provided.